danthedaniel/danthedaniel.github.io/content/posts/brainfuck-optimizing-jit.md

 tags: ["programming"]
 ---

 What is BrainFuck?
-[BrainFuck](https://en.wikipedia.org/wiki/Brainfuck) is an esoteric programming language designed as a joke.
+[BrainFuck](https://en.wikipedia.org/wiki/Brainfuck) is an esoteric programming language designed specifically to be easy to compile.
 The environment provides the programmer with an “infinite” array of bytes (traditionally just 30,000) and a data pointer.
 There are only 8 single character commands:

 <!--more-->

 *   `+` : Increment the current memory cell by 1 (with wrapping overflow)

-*   `-` : Decrememt the current memory cell by 1 (with wrapping underflow)
+*   `-` : Decrement the current memory cell by 1 (with wrapping underflow)

 *   `>` : Shift the data pointer to the next memory cell